Dr. Dre

-Dre's solo debut studio album The Chronic (1992), released under Death Row Records, made him one of the best-selling American music artists of 1993.
-It earned him a Grammy Award for Best Rap Solo Performance for the single "Let Me Ride", as well as several accolades for the single "Nuthin' but a 'G' Thang".
-That year, he produced Death Row labelmate Snoop Doggy Dogg's debut album Doggystyle and mentored producers such as his stepbrother Warren G (leading to the multi-platinum debut Regulate...G Funk Era in 1994) and Snoop Dogg's cousin Daz Dillinger (leading to the double-platinum debut Dogg Food by Tha Dogg Pound in 1995), as well as mentor to upcoming producers Sam Sneed and Mel-Man.
-In 1996, Dr. Dre left Death Row Records to establish his own label, Aftermath Entertainment.
-He produced a compilation album, Dr. Dre Presents the Aftermath, in 1996, and released a solo album, 2001, in 1999.
+Shortly after the release of their second album Niggaz4life (1991), N.W.A disbanded and Dr. Dre began his career as a solo artist.
+Released as Death Row's first major project, Dr. Dre's debut solo album, The Chronic (1992), made him one of the best-selling American music artists of 1993.
+Its lead single, "Nuthin' but a 'G' Thang" (featuring Snoop Dogg), peaked at number two on the Billboard Hot 100, while its third, Let Me Ride" won Best Rap Solo Performance at the 36th Annual Grammy Awards.
+That same year, he produced Death Row labelmate Snoop Dogg's debut album Doggystyle, and mentored producers such as his stepbrother Warren G (leading to the multi-platinum debut Regulate...
+G Funk Era in 1994) and Snoop Dogg's cousin Daz Dillinger (leading to the double-platinum debut Dogg Food by Tha Dogg Pound in 1995).
+In 1996, Dre left Death Row Records to establish his own label, Aftermath Entertainment; his compilation album, Dr. Dre Presents: The Aftermath (1996) and second studio album, 2001 (1999) followed thereafter.
+After years of teasing an album tentatively titled Detox, Dre released his third studio album, Compton, in 2015.

-During the 2000s, Dre focused on producing other artists, occasionally contributing vocals.
-He signed Eminem in 1998 and 50 Cent in 2002, and co-produced their albums.
-He has produced albums for and overseen the careers of many other rappers, including the D.O.C., Snoop Dogg, Xzibit, Knoc-turn'al, the Game, Kendrick Lamar, and Anderson .Paak.
-Dre has also had acting roles in movies such as Set It Off, The Wash, and Training Day.
+During the 2000s, Dr. Dre shifted focus onto production for other artists, occasionally contributing vocals.
+He signed Eminem in 1998 and 50 Cent in 2002, while extensively contributing to releases by both artists.
+Aftermath has since signed other artists including the Game, Kendrick Lamar, Anderson .Paak, Silk Sonic, Busta Rhymes, Eve, and Rakim, among others.
 He has won seven Grammy Awards, including Producer of the Year, Non-Classical.
 Rolling Stone ranked him number 56 on the list of 100 Greatest Artists of All Time.
-He was the second-richest figure in hip hop as of 2018 with an estimated net worth of $800 million.
+Outside of music, Dre has acted in films such as Set It Off, The Wash, and Training Day.

-Accusations of Dre's violence against women have been widely publicized.
-Following his assault of television host Dee Barnes, he was fined $2,500, given two years' probation, ordered to perform 240 hours of community service, and given a spot on an anti-violence public service announcement.
-A civil suit was settled out of court.
-In 2015, Michel'le, the mother of one of his children, accused him of domestic violence during their time together as a couple.
-Their abusive relationship is portrayed in her 2016 biopic Surviving Compton: Dre, Suge & Michel'le.
-Lisa Johnson, the mother of three of Dr. Dre's children, stated that he beat her many times, including while she was pregnant.
-She was granted a restraining order against him.
-Former labelmate Tairrie B claimed that Dre assaulted her at a party in 1990, in response to her track "Ruthless Bitch".
-Two weeks following the release of his third album, Compton in August 2015, he issued an apology to the women "I've hurt".
+Accusations of Dr. Dre's violence against women have been widely publicized.
+In 1991 he pled no contest to his assault of television host Dee Barnes, for which he was given two years' probation; a related civil suit was settled out of court.
+In 2015, ex-partner Michel'le accused him of domestic violence.
+Another of his ex-partners made further accusations, and was granted a restraining order against him.
+Former labelmate Tairrie B claimed that Dre assaulted her at a party in 1990.
+Following the release of his third album, Compton (2015), he issued a public apology.